rust-lang/rfcs/text/0000-proc-macro-expansion-api.md

 An older motivation to allow macro calls in attributes was to get `#[doc(include_str!("path/to/doc.txt"))]` working, in order to provide an ergonomic way to keep documentation outside of Rust source files.
 This was eventually emulated by the accepted [RFC 1990](https://github.com/rust-lang/rfcs/pull/1990), indicating that macros in attributes could be used to solve problems at least important enough to go through the RFC process.

 # Guide-level explanation
-[guide-level-explanation]: #guide-level-explanation

-## Macro Calls in Procedural Macros
+## Macro Calls in Macro Input

-When implementing procedural macros you should account for the possibility that a user might provide a macro call in their input.
-For example, here's a silly proc macro that evaluates to the length of the string literal passed in.:
+When implementing a procedural or attribute macro you should account for the possibility that a user might provide a macro call in their input.
+As an example of where this might trip you up when writing a procedural macro, here's a silly one that evaluates to the length of the string literal passed in:

 ```rust
 extern crate syn;